straybiker/HA-load-balancer/README.md

 - [Contact](#contact)

 ## Introduction
+This Home Assistant automation provides intelligent load balancing for EV charging, designed to minimize energy costs and avoid exceeding your maximum power limit (capaciteitspiek) under Belgian energy regulations.
+By dynamically adjusting the charging current based on your household's power consumption, this system helps you charge your EV efficiently without overloading your electrical grid.

+This project is ideal for users with an Alfen Wallbox and can be adapted for other EV chargers and power monitoring solutions.
+While the current version includes specific integration with BMW vehicles for battery state monitoring, this dependency can be made optional.

-This is not an integration (yet), just Home Assistant YAML files to use in automations and scripts.
+This is not a fully-fledged Home Assistant integration (yet), but rather a set of YAML files for automations and scripts that you can easily integrate into your existing Home Assistant setup.

-> [!Note]
-> These scripts are based on my own needs, such as an integration with my car.
-Future developments may make it more generic.

-This load balancer checks the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
-The total power to use, household + EV charger, is limited by a parameter.
+This load balancer checks the current household power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power by setting the allowed phases and current.
-This load balancer uses 3 phases power and a maximum current of 16A.
 The current script also checks the battery state of a BMW.
 When forecasted battery charge doesn't reach a minimum desired level by a set time, the charger can override the maximum power to a second limit.

 There are 2 versions of the scripts available, one with individual YAML files, one as a package.
 The version in the package is a simplified version without integration to BMW and charger efficiency.

 ## Prerequisites
+- 3 Phases electrical installation
 - Home Assistant HACS Alfen Wallbox integration: [Alfen Wallbox Integration](https://github.com/leeyuentuen/alfen_wallbox).
 I assume active load balancing needs to be switched off on the Alfen charger to avoid conflicts.
 I don't have a license, so running this load balancer in combination with the one from Alfen is untested.
 Minimum version 2.9.4
-- Sensor: Current household power consumption.
+- Sensor: Current household power consumption measured, excluding the charger power consumption.
 Since I don't have a digital meter yet, but this is a test to prepare for the digital meter.
 I use a Shelly Pro3EM to measure household power consumption.

 ## Installation
 These scripts can be installed in 2 ways, by creating individual entities, automations and scripts, or via a package.